ArtifexSoftware/MuPDF.NET/docs/page.rst

       items          List of draw commands: lines, rectangles, quads or curves. lineCap        Number 3-tuple, use its max value on output with :ref:`Shape`. lineJoin       Same as the parameter in :ref:`Shape`. fillOpacity    fill color transparency (see :ref:`Shape`).
-(New in v1.18.17) strokeOpacity stroke color transparency  (see :ref:`Shape`).
-(New in v1.18.17) rect           Page area covered by this path.
-Information only. layer          name of applicable Optional Content Group.
-(New in v1.22.0) level          the hierarchy level if `extended=true`.
-(New in v1.22.0) seqno          command number when building page appearance.
-(New in v1.19.0) type           type of this path.
-(New in v1.18.17) width          Stroke line width. (see :ref:`Shape`).
+      strokeOpacity  stroke color transparency  (see :ref:`Shape`).
+      rect           Page area covered by this path.
+Information only. layer          name of applicable Optional Content Group. level          the hierarchy level if `extended=true`.
+      seqno          command number when building page appearance. type           type of this path.
+      width          Stroke line width. (see :ref:`Shape`).
       ============== ============================================================================

       Key `"opacity"` has been replaced by the new keys `"fillOpacity"` and `"strokeOpacity"`.
 This is now compatible with the corresponding parameters of :meth:`Shape.finish`.
-(Changed in v1.18.17)

       For paths other than groups or clips, key `"type"` takes one of the following values: